 Don’t Forget to Pin this Russian Join Tutorial for Later Save

-The Russian Join is a great way to join yarns together and avoid extra ends to weave in.
+The Russian Join technique is a great way to join yarns together and avoid extra ends to weave in.
 It can be used for adding a new skein or changing colours.
-This can be done for both knitting and crocheting and works best with two yarns of the same weight.
+This can be done for both knitting projects and crocheting projects and it works best with two yarns of the same weight.
+This technique can be used either at the end of a row or mid-row.
 Sounds great, right?
 Here’s how to do it:

 To do the Russian Join, you’ll need:

-- two different yarns (the new yarn you want to attach to your project and the working yarn attached to your project)
+- two different strands of yarn or two different skeins of yarn (the new yarn you want to attach to your project and the working yarn attached to your project) – you’ll see I’m using two different colors to make this easier to see.

 Watch my video tutorial on how to do the Russian Join here:

-- Thread a tapestry needle with the new yarn that you want to attach and leave a tail a few inches long.
+- Thread your new yarn that you want to attach through the eye of the needle and leave couple of inches of yarn as a tail.

 3. Pull the needle all the way through and remove the needle from the thread.
 It will look bunched up but when you smoothe it out, it will cover the rest of/most of the tail.
 If your loop is too big, tug on the tail to tighten it up.
 Trim any excess.

-4. Take your working yarn (ensuring you have a generous tail) and thread it onto the needle, leaving a tail of a few inches.
-Insert the needle through the small loop at the top of the new yarn that you worked through and insert it back into itself.
+4. Take your working yarn / the old yarn (ensuring you have a generous tail) and thread it onto the needle, leaving a tail of a few inches.
+Insert the needle through the little loop at the top of the new yarn that you worked through and insert it back into itself.
 You can remove your stitch marker now (if you used one).

 5. Pull the needle all the way through and remove the needle from the thread.
 It will look bunched up but when you smoothe it out, it will cover the rest of the tail.
 If your loop is too big, tug on the tail to tighten it up.
 Trim any excess.

 A word of caution: Although I’ve used this technique successfully many times with a variety of yarns I will say that it doesn’t work with all yarn types.
-There are some yarns that may look noticably thicker so you’ll have to use your discretion on whether this technique will work for your project.
+There are some heavier yarn or thicker yarns that may look noticably thicker so you’ll have to use your discretion on whether this technique will work for your project.

 I hope you enjoyed learning how to do the Russian Join.
 If you have any questions or comments, I’d love to hear from you.
-Do you have another favourite way to join your yarn or a way you’d like me to demonstrate here?
-Let me know your thoughts below.
+I’d love it if you followed me on social media or joined my mailing list.
+Follow me on any or all of the platforms below:

 While you’re here, check out these tutorials and learn something new: